 Chip Swartz | Ohio Basements

-Design Your Basement Apartment
+Designing Your Basement Apartment

-Design a Basement Apartment Floor Plan
+Create Your Basement Apartment Floor Plans

-Rooms That Are Absolutely Necessary for Your Basement Apartment
+Rooms That Are Absolutely Necessary for Your Basement Apartment:

-- Living Room
+- Living room

-- Full Bathroom
+- Full bathroom

-- Dining Area
+- Dining area

-- Closet and Storage Space
+- Closet and storage space

 Consult With a Contractor

-If your plan is to build a studio apartment instead of a traditional layout, creating defined rooms won’t be necessary.
+- Create defined living spaces and a functional layout.
+If your plan is to build a studio apartment instead of a more traditional layout, creating defined rooms won’t be necessary.

 What to Consider When It Comes to Flooring

-Flooring, especially in a basement apartment, can be a serious issue.
+Flooring can be tricky, especially when designing a basement apartment.
 The floors of an unfinished basement are usually dirty and cold.
-If you are looking to install hardwood floors in the rental unit, you might want to consider heating the floor.
-If not, carpet is an easy way to create a cozy, tolerable space.
+Typically, carpet is the best way to create a cozy, tolerable space.

 “The most economical and best performing flooring for a basement would be a click-together laminate.
 You would put down a plastic vapor barrier over the concrete, and place the laminate over the top.
 It will warm up the floors about 6 – 7 degrees and is perfect for pets and children.”